-KEYWORDS: Instructional Model, Biotechnology Application, Biotechnology Knowledge, Problem solving in Biotechnology, Science High School, Students Anglophone Subsection, Education, Cameroon
+KEYWORDS: Instructional Model, Application of Biotechnology, Biotechnology Knowledge, Creativity, science High School, Students, Anglophone Subsection, Education, Cameroon

-The indicator of biotechnology knowledge application was problem solving in biotechnology.
-For problem solving, the researcher created an inventory for the respondents to attend to which involved identification of a problem in the society which can be solved by a biotechnology product; Description of the problem clearly; Statement of multiple solutions to the problem; Selection of the best solution to the problem; Statement of the consequences of the best solution; and usage of the best solution to solve the problem.
-The researcher created a five point inventory scale which ranged from excellent (5 marks); Good (4 marks); average (3 marks); below average (2 marks); and poor (1 mark) used to grade the problem solving activities.
-The students who were taught with the Ekwale Ada's Instructional Model for biotechnology knowledge Application (experimental group) scored higher in problem solving than those who were taught with traditional methods (control group) with a calculated independent t test value of 58.28 for the experimental group and 1.40 for the control group with a critical t-value of 1.96 at 0.05 level of significance with 70 degrees of freedom.
+The indicator of biotechnology knowledge application was creativity/innovation biotechnology. in For creativity/innovation in biotechnology, the researcher created an inventory for the respondents to attend to which involved: Designing one equipment with the drawing materials provided which could be constructed with local materials and should be the best that can be used to produce the biotechnology product that will solve the societal problem identified; Construction of a list of recipes (Materials and their quantities) for the production of the biotechnology product using locally available materials; Development of a step by step procedure for the production of the product (method); Designing a parcelling package for the product using the materials provided; Labeling the parceling package of the product detailly; and Designing an advertisement for the product.
+A five point inventory scale was created by the researcher which ranged from excellent (5 marks); Good (4 marks); average (3 marks); below average (2 marks); and poor (1mark) which was used to grade the extent of creativity/innovation in biotechnology.
+The students who were taught with the Ekwale Ada's Instructional Model for biotechnology knowledge Application (experimental group) scored higher in creativity/innovation than those who were